 - Performs other duties as assigned or required

-- Prior experience with undergraduate program management
+- 2-3 years of experience working with and advising undergraduates, including experience with undergraduate program management

 - Familiarity with current communication and marketing techniques, including social media